-Fountain Asset Corp. (the "Company") is a publicly traded company incorporated and domiciled in Canada.
-The Company is an investment company focused on creating shareholder value by offering various debt and/or equity financing solutions to companies across many industries such as manufacturing, retail, financial services, technology, cannabis, biotechnology, oil and gas, mining, and cryptocurrency.
-The Company's subordinate voting shares are listed on the TSX Venture Exchange ("TSXV") under the symbol "FA".

-The address of the Company's registered head office is 3 Market Street, Unit 609, Toronto, Ontario, M5E 0A3.
+Fountain Asset Corp. (the "Company" or "Fountain") is a publicly traded investment company focused on creating shareholder value by offering various debt and equity financing solutions to companies across a variety of industries including manufacturing, retail, financial services, technology, cannabis, biotechnology, oil and gas, mining, and cryptocurrency.
+The Company was continued under the Canada Business Corporations Act on December 31, 2005 and its subordinate voting shares are listed and trade on the TSX Venture Exchange ("TSXV") under the symbol "FA".
+The Company is domiciled in the Province of Ontario and its registered head office is located at 3 Market Street, Unit 609, Toronto, Ontario, M5E 0A3.

 In March 2020, the World Health Organization declared a global pandemic related to the outbreak of the novel strain of coronavirus, specifically identified as "COVID-19".
 This has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
 These measures which include the implementation of travel bans, self-imposed quarantine periods, and social distancing have caused material disruption to businesses resulting in a global economic disruption.
 At the same time, global equity markets have experienced historic volatility and weakness.
 Governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize domestic economic conditions.
 The duration and eventual impact of the COVID-19 outbreak is unknown at this time, as is the efficacy of the government and central bank interventions.

-The Corporation's ability to operate has not been directly impacted by the COVID-19 pandemic or the closure of nonessential businesses, but many of the Corporation's investee companies could be negatively impacted by the COVID-19 pandemic.
+To date, the Company's ability to operate has not been directly impacted by the COVID-19 pandemic or the closure of non-essential businesses, but many of Fountain's investees could be negatively impacted by the COVID-19 pandemic.

-The audited consolidated financial statements as at and for the year ended December 31, 2020 have been approved for issue by the Board of Directors on April 27, 2021.
+The annual audited consolidated financial statements as at and for the year ended December 31, 2021 have been approved for issue by the Company's Board of Directors on April 21, 2022.